macktron/macktron.github.io/index.markdown

 ---
 layout: custom_home

-title: "Analyzing Polarization in the European Parliament"
+title: "Polarization in the European Parliament"
 ---

 ---